abinit/abinit/doc/tutorial/z2pack.md

 The equivalence between hybrid Wannier charge centers and the Berry phase gives rise to a physical interpretation of the Chern number as a charge pumping process, where each cycle of $k_x$ moves the charge by $C$ unit cells.

+For time-reversal invariant systems, the total Chern number is zero as the Chern numbers of Kramers partners cancel each other.
+We will rather compute the Z2 invariant, which can only take values of 0 or 1.
+Z2Pack can handle this calculation in the following way.
+By fixing one reciprocal space coordinate at a time-reversal invariant value (i.e. $k_i=0$ or $k_i=0.5$ in reduced coordinates), we can define a surface in reciprocal space which contains its own time-reversal image.
+Using the hybrid Wannier charge centers computed on this surface, we can then define a surface invariant $\Delta\in\{0,1\}$, which can be intuitively understood as the Chern number mod 2 of one subset of Kramers partners.
+More details about how Z2Pack handles this calculation will be provided later.

-The Z2 invariant is defined as the Chern number mod 2 and Z2Pack needs two inputs: a description of the system and the surface on which the invariant should be calculated.
+To compute the surface invariant $\Delta$, Z2pack needs 2 inputs: a description of the system and the surface on which the invariant should be calculated.
 In the interface with ABINIT, Z2Pack will start from a computed ground state and perform the Wannierization on lines in the Brillouin zone.
-At the end it can sum the contribution to compute the Z2 invariant.
+At the end, it can sum mod 2 the surface invariants obtained on the two time-reversal invariant surfaces to evaluate the Z2 invariant.

-Before we actually compute the Chern number, we will take a look at another indication of non-trivial topology: band inversion.
+Before we actually compute the Z2 invariant, we will take a look at another indication of non-trivial topology: band inversion.

 ## 2. Pressure dependent band inversion in BiTeI